nextleap-project/countermitm/source/new.rst

 Our verification approach thus fits into the Autocrypt key distribution model which does not require extra services from third parties either.

-Autocrypt itself focusses on passive attacks such as sniffing the mail content by a provider.
+Autocrypt Level 1 focusses on passive attacks such as sniffing the mail content by a provider.
 Active attacks are outside of the scope and can be carried out automatically by replacing Autocrypt headers.

-Here we aim to increase the requirements of active attacks by introducing a second factor and using it to verify the cryptographic material.
+Here we aim to increase the costs of active attacks by introducing a second channel and using it to verify the Autocrypt headers transmitted in-band.

 We consider targeted active attacks against these protections feasible.